Matilda of Guelders

+Noble seals from the twelfth century; Matilda’s is on the left, bottom row.

 Matilda of Guelders and Zutphen (died 28 October 1247, or later), was a countess from the House of Wassenberg and by marriage countess of Nassau.
 She is a direct ancestor of both the Kings of the Netherlands and the Grand Dukes of Luxembourg.

 Life

 Matilda was the youngest daughter of Count Otto I of Guelders and Zutphen and Richardis of Bavaria, daughter of Otto I Wittelsbach, Duke of Bavaria and Agnes of Loon.

 Matilda is among others mentioned in the following charters: